GateNLP/gate-cloud-python-example/README.md

 print a formatted version of the JSON result it obtains from the GATE Cloud web service; and, the parts of the text that correspond to annotations that ANNIE found.

+The above example will output some JSON that only a web programmer can love, followed by:

+    Date : 1450
+    Location : Brabant
+    Person : Hieronymus Bosch

 ## Quota

 GATE Cloud has a quota for API calls; if you use an API key quota is increased.